galdor/go-service/README.md

 [Similar to SQLite](https://www.sqlite.org/copyright.html), go-service is open source but not open contribution for multiple reasons:

-- It avoid potential intellectual property and licensing issues.
+- It avoids potential intellectual property and licensing issues.
 - It removes the burden of reviewing patches and maintaining the resulting code.
 - It helps keeping the software focused on a clear vision.